VlcekGroup/PMWannier2.0/README.md

 fragment_wannierization\
 (Integer.
 This specifies the number of fragments for the localization.
 Note that sequential localization applies to one fragment only in the current version.
 Default: 1)

+#### If you specify the atom_space as "fragment", providing another file call "group_atom" with the following information.
+#### This is a description line, must be here!
+provide ns, na, atom list\
+(1st line: Integer.
+This specifies the number of regionally localized states on the selected atoms.
+Default: -1)\
+(2nd line: Integer.
+This specifies the number of selected atoms.
+Default: 1)\
+(3rd line: Integer.
+This specifies the atom list in the cnt.ini file.
+No default value)\
+#### If you have more than one fragment, in the next three lines, provide the ns, na, and atom list for the second fragment and so on.

 #### You can choose different ways to transform the orbitals on the selected atoms by specifying "exhaust_space".
 exhaust_space\
 (Character.
 This specifies how the orbital space is transformed.
 There are three options: simple, sequential, and stochastic.
 Default: simple)